vatpac-technology/sops/docs/2607-update/index.md

 Camden (YSCN) is located close to the southern boundary of the WS CTR.

 - MYF and BRY are no longer inbound VFR waypoints for YSCN.
-- During the hours of 23:00 and 06:00 Sydney local time volume of airspace overhead YSCN extends to `A015`, precluding normal operations.
+- During the hours of 23:00 and 06:00 Sydney local time, the volume of Class C airspace overhead YSCN is lowered from `A045` to `A015`, precluding normal operations.
 For this reason, controllers are prohibited from logging on as either CN ADC or CN SMC during this time.

 ##### Richmond Airport (YSRI) Changes
 Richmond (YSRI) is located north of the WS CTR and is experiencing changes to its procedures.